Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Minnesota and its opponents have combined to put up more than 45.5 points in three of five games this season.
+- Minnesota and its opponents have combined to score more than 45.5 points in three of five games this season.

-- Carolina's games have gone over 45.5 points in just one opportunity this season.
+- Carolina has combined with its opponents to score more than 45.5 points in one game this season.

-- Sunday's over/under is 0.1 points lower than the two team's combined 45.6 points per game average.
+- The two teams combine to average 45.6 points per game, 0.1 more than the total in this contest.

 - The 39.2 combined points per game that these two squads have allowed this season are 6.3 fewer than the 45.5 over/under in this contest.

-- The average total in Vikings games this season is 50.6, 5.1 points more than Sunday's total of 45.5.
+- Vikings games this season feature an average total of 50.6 points, a number 5.1 points higher than Sunday's over/under.

 - The 45.5-point total for this game is 0.5 points below the 46.0 points per game average total in Panthers games this season.